sheMnapion/TIP21-ISBOSPRC-Semantic-Planar-Region-Segmentation-Dataset/README.md

 This is the repository containing the dataset for the task of Semantic Planar Region Segmentation proposed in the paper Image Stitching Based On Semantic Planar Region Consensus (abbreviated as ISBOSPRC).
-- The dataset images are from ADE20k and can be accessed similarly as in this [repository] (https://www.github.com/CSAILVision/semantic-segmentation-pytorch).
-Please use training_sprs.odgt and validation_sprs.odgt for We manually relabel the images to contain the semantic planar region segmentation information.
+- The dataset images (1005 in total) are from ADE20k and can be accessed similarly as in this [repository](https://www.github.com/CSAILVision/semantic-segmentation-pytorch) by using training_sprs.odgt and validation_sprs.odgt.
+  We manually relabel the images to contain the semantic planar region segmentation information.

 ## Reference